 At the back of the booming medical cannabis industry are qualified physicians with enough knowledge to prescribe different strains and products to their patients.
 One of the requirements in purchasing medicinal marijuana from dispensaries in your area is the prescription issued by a licensed doctor.
 Because of this, you can now encounter medical marijuana doctors near your place.

 Medical cannabis doctors are physicians who are given all the rights and privileges to practice their profession using cannabis as primary medication or treatment option.
 They are pretty much like traditional doctors.
 Many of them, like Dr. Sanjay Gupta of CNN, had been practicing physicians who were cautious of marijuana’s healing powers.
-But after reading volumes of medical literature on the potency of the plant in treating multiple ailments and encountering many patients who were cured by using cannabis products, they eventually became avid promoters of the plant.
+But after reading volumes of medical literature on the potency of the plant in treating multiple ailments and encountering many patients who were helped by using cannabis products, they eventually became avid promoters of the plant.

 On top of their credentials and license as full-fledged doctors, these physicians also received cannabis training from reputable institutions.
 They have gained education on the various cannabis strains as well as edibles, supplements, and other products infused with CBD, THC, or other cannabinoids.